-Since 1987 we assist, promote and invest in projects connected to Japan’s sports and movie industry.
-We have entertained international celebrities, V.I.Ps and modern-day influencers in Tokyo.
-We provide high-level hospitality and concierge services to a select group of clients visiting Japan.
+Since 1987 we assist, promote, and invest in projects connected to Japan’s sports and movie industry.
+We have entertained international celebrities, VIPs, and modern-day influencers in Tokyo since 1987.

 Our motto and that Bill Hersey stood for all his life: